IIA Position Papers

 The paper identifies seven key areas that support the overall strength and effectiveness of the activity and should be covered in the internal audit charter.
 It also outlines five key takeaways and five questions stakeholders need to ask to develop a charter that sends a clear, unambiguous message about internal audit’s role in the organization.

-New Position Paper: Relationships of Trust — Building Better Connections Between the Audit Committee and Internal Audit
+Relationships of Trust — Building Better Connections Between the Audit Committee and Internal Audit, June 2019

 The best relationships are partnerships, and the CAE must be equally open and clear with the audit committee about ways to enhance or improve its support of internal audit activities.
 Building the right relationship between the audit committee and internal audit can make a significant difference in internal audit’s ability to provide the best assurance and advisory services.